01 October 2010

 The Special Collection is also the holder of an important American children's book collection, especially rich in 19th-century literature, 20th-century series books, dime novels, "toy" and chapbooks and early schoolbooks.
 A colorful and charming group of McLoughlin Bros. chromo-lithographed picture books forms a high point.

 The USF Libraries' archival holdings comprise USF, political, literary and historical papers from individuals and organizations.
 Highlights are the papers of Florida governor LeRoy Collins, civil rights leader Robert W. Saunders, Jr., science fiction writers Piers Anthony, Harry Harrison and Mike Resnick, and Ybor City mutual aid societies, as well as two important Second Seminole War diaries.
+A new collection of Latin American science fiction books is being organized, as are a collection of unique handmade books from Cuba.

 You never know what is in your own backyard until you go and look.
 Join us for the special tour of a treasure trove here in Tampa!